How Texas Sinus & Snoring is Responding to COVID-19

 - Do you currently have any chest tightness or discomfort, a cough or sore throat, or have been around an individual diagnosed with COVID-19 (coronavirus) within the last 14 days?

-If a patent answers yes to any of these questions we immediately provide them with a mask.
 As always, temperatures are taken in the room as part of your vitals.
 In some cases we may request to take your temperature before we take you to an exam room.

 Each staff member is being screened every day with the same questions.